-Today, per Grin request, we are making public Coinspect’s Grin Audit report, which fully describes the engagement scope, our findings, and Grin remediations.
+Today, per Grin request, we are making public Coinspect’s Grin security audit report, which fully describes the engagement scope, our findings, and Grin remediations.

 During February 2019, Coinspect conducted a security audit of the Grin project’s MimbleWimble blockchain implementation.